Develbold/flurlicht/README.md

 # flurlicht

-Raspberry based controller for ws281x LEDs in combination with PIR sensors.
-In combination with the arduino based PIR sensor (see [arduino-PIR-MQTT-sensor](https://github.com/Develbold/arduino_pir_mqtt_ha)), this setup hapilly illuminates my hallway ("flur" in german) based on motion detection.
-Flurlich randomly chooses between predefined animations to add some fun.
+Raspberry based controller for ws281x LEDs and PIR sensors.
+In combination with the Arduino based PIR sensor (see [arduino-PIR-MQTT-sensor](https://github.com/Develbold/arduino_pir_mqtt_ha)), this setup happily illuminates my hallway ("flur" in German) based on motion detection.
+Flurlicht randomly chooses between predefined animations to add some fun.

 ## Requirements